tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 ```
 SMOTE works by adding generated synthetic (fake) data in a way that closely mimicks the existing minority class until the majority and minority classes are proportional..

-To utilize `imblearn` for random oversample, we call the code as follows:
+To utilize `imblearn` for SMOTE, we call the code as follows:
 ```python

 from imblearn.over_sampling import SMOTE